wangzhe3224/awesome-systematic-trading/Readme.md

 - [Jesse](https://github.com/jesse-ai/jesse) | `Python` | - Jesse is an advanced crypto trading framework which aims to simplify researching and defining trading strategies.
 - [OctoBot](https://github.com/Drakkar-Software/OctoBot) | `Python`, `Cython`| - Cryptocurrency trading bot for TA, arbitrage and social trading with an advanced web interface
 - [Kelp](https://github.com/stellar/kelp) | `Go` | - Kelp is a free and open-source trading bot for the Stellar DEX and 100+ centralized exchanges

+### Machine Learning / Reinforcement Learning Focused

+> ML, RL

+- [QLib (Microsoft)](https://github.com/microsoft/qlib) | `Python`, `Cython` | - Qlib is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
+With Qlib, you can easily try your ideas to create better Quant investment strategies.
+An increasing number of SOTA Quant research works/papers are released in Qlib.
+- [TradingGym](https://github.com/Yvictor/TradingGym) | `Python`, `Live Trading` | - Trading and Backtesting environment for training reinforcement learning agent or simple rule base algo.

 ## Alpha Collections